 Based upon such standards, O.B.
-Parrish, Mary Ann Leeper and William R Gargiulo, Jr. are the only directors who are not independent because Mr. Parrish is our Chief Executive Officer, Mr. Gargiulo is our Corporate Secretary and receives compensation as a consultant and Dr. Leeper served as our President from 1996 through April 2006 and is currently employed as our Senior Strategic Adviser.
+Parrish, Mary Ann Leeper, Ph.D., and William R Gargiulo, Jr. are the only directors who are not independent because Mr. Parrish is our Chief Executive Officer, Mr. Gargiulo receives compensation as a consultant and Dr. Leeper is currently employed as our Senior Strategic Adviser.